US STOCKS-Wall Street closes sharply lower on Amazon slump, inflation worries | Business

 - United States

-Wall Street finished sharply lower on Friday, as Amazon slumped following a gloomy quarterly report, and as the biggest surge in monthly inflation since 2005 spooked investors already worried about rising interest rates.
+Wall Street slid on Friday to its deepest daily losses since 2020, as Amazon slumped following a gloomy quarterly report, and as the biggest surge in monthly inflation since 2005 spooked investors already worried about rising interest rates.
+Amazon.com Inc tumbled 14.05% in its steepest one-day drop since 2006, leaving the widely held stock near two-year lows.
+Late on Thursday, the e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs.

-Amazon.com Inc tumbled in its steepest one-day drop since 2006, leaving the widely held stock near two-year lows.
-Late on Thursday, the e-commerce giant delivered a disappointing quarter and outlook, swamped by higher costs to run its warehouses and deliver packages.
-Apple Inc, the world's most valuable company, dropped after its disappointing outlook overshadowed record quarterly profit and sales.
+Apple Inc, the world's most valuable company, dropped 3.66% after its disappointing outlook overshadowed record quarterly profit and sales.
+All 11 S&P 500 sector indexes fell, led lower by a 5.9% slide in Consumer Discretionary and a 4.9% drop in Real Estate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)